fabianrios/personal-portfolio/pages/posts/trolley-game.md

 ## Overview

 Trolley Game is an interactive thought experiment app that presents ethical dilemmas through the classic "trolley problem" scenario.
-Players must make quick moral decisions under pressure, exploring themes of utilitarian ethics, moral responsibility, and decision-making.
+Players must make quick moral decisions under pressure using their own contact list, exploring themes of utilitarian ethics, moral responsibility, and decision-making.

 ## What is the Trolley Problem?